Are You Doing A Marathon Or Not?

 Sunday: 25K

-As I write this on Sunday 25 Aug 2024 I call tell you that I have followed that exact pattern for the past three weeks without any problems other than my calf muscles complaining about the unexpectedly high work load.
+I followed that exact pattern for three weeks without any problems other than my calf muscles complaining about the unexpectedly high work load.
 There is no way that I can do more than 15K mid week without changing my work pattern.
-Over the next three weeks my Sunday runs will be extended to 30K, and then a further three weeks at 35K.
+My Sunday runs will be extended to 30K, and then a further three weeks at 35K.

 But as they say in their race guide “if your training has not gone to plan, we ask you give serious consideration to your ability to run the marathon”.
 So I have had to let them know that I am dropping out.
-Instead (today, Sunday 25 Aug 2024) I have registered to do the Chelmsford Marathon.
-That gives me seven weeks of training, and most importantly, three Sunday runs at 30K, and three more Sunday runs at 35K.
+Instead I shall register to do the Chelmsford Marathon.
+That gives me more weeks for training, and most importantly, more Sunday runs at 30K and 35K.
 I will certainly be fit to do 42K by mid October.
-The extra two weeks is enough to boost my stamina and to boost my confidence.
+The extra weeks are enough to boost my stamina and to boost my confidence.
 Moreover, Chelmsford is a simple train ride from London, with a super off peak day return costing me less than £30.

 And the book?
 The draft version already runs to more than 50,000 words, so it’s a serious book, starting with the early days in 2005.